 Stress will always be knocking at your door; it’s the world we live in.
 But by choosing to try and live slow, you can try to enjoy the journey a little more.
 When you find that extra 30 minutes to play with your son or daughter, focus on it, make the most of it and don’t feel guilty about it!

-For comprehensive consumer information on our online programs, visit carrington.edu/online/
+For comprehensive consumer information on our degree programs, visit carrington.edu/degrees/